34-Year-Old Goalie – New Jersey Devils

 Yann Danis Contract Information:

-Signed a one-year, two-way contract with Philadelphia in July 2013.
+Signed a one-year, two-way deal with the Devils in July 2015.

 To instantly reveal our fantasy analysis of every player – including Yann Danis – simply subscribe now.

 Age is determined on October 1st of each season.No Yes

 Yann Danis: Past News Updates ( ▲ View most recent update )

 RotoWire's Preseason Outlooks

 There was no outlook written for Yann Danis.